cesarderio/PassTrap_py/README.md

 ## Installation

 1. Clone the repository or download the source code.

 2. Install Python 3.x if it is not already installed.
 You can download Python from the official website: [Python](https://www.python.org/downloads/)

 3. Install the required dependencies:

+        ````bash
         *pip install -r requirements.txt*

 ***Dependencies can be installed independently:***

-        1. Install Tkinter module:
+- ### Install Tkinter module

-        For Windows users: Tkinter is typically included with Python installation.
+  - For Windows users: Tkinter is typically included with Python installation.
 You can check if it is installed by running the following command in the command prompt:

+        ````bash
-                *python -m tkinter*
+        python -m tkinter

-        If Tkinter is not installed, you can install it using the following command:
+    - If Tkinter is not installed, you can install it using the following command:

+          ````bash
-                *pip install tk*
+          pip install tk

-        For Linux users: Tkinter is often included with the default Python installation.
+  - For Linux users:

+    - Tkinter is often included with the default Python installation.
 You can install it using the package manager specific to your distribution.
 For example, on Ubuntu, you can use the following command:

+          ````bash
-                *sudo apt-get install python3-tk*
+            sudo apt-get install python3-tk

-        For macOS users: Tkinter is included with the standard Python installation.*
+  - For macOS users: Tkinter is included with the standard Python installation.

-        2. Install the cryptography module:
+- ### Install the cryptography module

+        ````bash
-                *pip install cryptography*
+        pip install cryptography

-        This module is used for encrypting and decrypting passwords in PassTrap.
+        - This module is used for encrypting and decrypting passwords in PassTrap.

-## Usage 1 *(Full version with sign authentication functionality and pincode verification to show passwords)*
+## Usage 1

+***(Full version with sign authentication functionality and pincode verification to show passwords)***

 1. Run the main.py file:

-        *python3 main.py*
+        ````bash
+        python3 main.py

 2. The Sign In window will appear.
 Set up your username and password or sign in if you have already set them up.

 3. Once signed in, the Passwords window will open, allowing you to manage your passwords.

 4. Use the "Change PIN" button to update or change the pin code to display saved passwords.

 5. Use the "Randomizer" button to generate a new random password.

 6. Use the "Add" button to add a new password entry with the website, username, and password.

 7. Use the "Update" button to modify an existing password entry.

 8. Use the "Delete" button to remove a password entry.

 ## Usage 2 *(Minimal (less secure) version without sign in authentication.
 Keeps pincode verification to make passwords visible.)*

 1. Run the Pass_Trap.py file:

-        *python3 Pass_Trap.py*
+        ````bash
+        python3 Pass_Trap.py

-2. The Passwords window will open, allowing you to manage your passwords.
+2. The Passwords manager window will open, allowing you to manage your passwords.

 3. Use the "Change PIN" button to update or change the pin code to display saved passwords.

 4. Use the "Randomizer" button to generate a new random password.

 5. Use the "Add" button to add a new password entry with the website, username, and password.

 6. Use the "Update" button to modify an existing password entry.

 7. Use the "Delete" button to remove a password entry.

 ## Screenshots